kirill-push/football-analysis/README.md

 # Brief task description
 There is a video showing two teams playing football.
-There are also JSON files containing boundin boxes with players, referees, balls and goalkeepers.
+There are also JSON files containing bounding boxes with players, referees, balls and goalkeepers.
 For each relevant box, it was needed to get the team number 0 or 1, or None if the box is not relevant.

 Also, based on the results of the video, it was needed to get the color of each of the teams in rgb format

+# Brief method description
+To determine the color of the teams, I used the DBSCAN clustering method, discarding outliers and calculating the average color for each of the teams in the remaining two classes.
+After that, knowing the colors of the teams, for each bounding box, I compared the distance from the average color of each box to the color of the team.

+Previously, I filtered the boxes by their size, area, location on the field and proportions.

+I counted the average color of the box after cutting the estimated position of the head (top 20 %), the position of the legs (bottom 50 %), as well as the position of the arms (right and left 25% each)

 # Activate Poetry Environment